maluvsb/maluvsb/README.md

 - 🚀 I am pursuing an MBA in Product Management, while studying Python for Data Science.

-- 😻 Have a cat named Lili (alias 'gôda'), who is very fluffy and loves to eat.
+- 😻 Have a cat named Lili ('gôda'), who is very fluffy and loves to eat.

 <br/>